yjwangtj/yjwangtj.github.io/_pages/about.md

 - *2025.06* I attended 2025 IEEE/CVF Computer Vision and Pattern Recognition Conference (CVPR) in Nashville, USA.
 - *2024.06* I attended 2024 IEEE Intelligent Vehicles Symposium (IV) in Jeju, The Republic of Korea.
 - *2024.03* I attended 2024 16th International Conference on Computer and Automation Engineering (ICCAE) in Melbourne, Australia.
+- *2023.10* I delivered a speech as a student representative at the [20th Anniversary Celebration of the Founding of the School of Automotive Studies, Tongji University](https://news.tongji.edu.cn/info/1003/85369.htm)!
 - *2023.06* I received my Bachelor of Engineering degree in Vehicle Engineering (Automobile) from Tongji University with the honor of Shanghai Outstanding Graduate!

 # 📝 Publications & Preprints